How to Use IF Function in Google Sheets Query Formula

 If you select “British” in cell D2, the formula will return all the authors whose citizenship is British.

-In other words, the purpose of the IF statement in Query is to bring dynamism to the filter clause.
+In essence, the purpose of the IF statement in Query is to add dynamism to the filter (WHERE) clause.

 How to Use the IF Logical Function in Google Sheets Query

-Honestly, the usage of single and double quotes in Query is quite confusing, even for an advanced user.
+Admittedly, the usage of single and double quotes in Query can be quite confusing, even for advanced users.

-The formula that Explains How to Use the IF Function in the Where Clause in Query Function
+The formula that explains how to use the IF Function in the Where Clause in the Query function is:

 If statement in conditional filter in Query

-If the value in Cell D2 is “All”, the formula would function as below.
-The strikethrough portion is not required.
+If the value in cell D2 is “All”, the formula would function as below.

 Change the value in cell D2 to “American.”
-The IF formula output will be as below.
+The output of the IF formula will be as follows:

 details of the usage of If in Query Where Clause